600883/QuizApp_AndroidStudio/README.md

 - **Quiz Activity**:
   - Randomly select a photo from the gallery.
   - Display three name options, one of which is correct.
-  - Provide feedback on the correctness of the selected name.
+  - Provide feedback on the correctness of the selected name, red color appears on the button if wrong, green if correct
   - Keep track of the user's score.
+  - When the user have finished the quiz, a celebration animation displays in the background,(switches back and forth from yellow to green)
+  - A toast-message appears that you have finished the quiz

 ## Implementation Details
 - **Data Structure**: Uses a simple data structure from the Collections interface to maintain photos and names.